-Balance conditions shall mean the provisions stipulated by the natural gas transmission services contract or balancing contract between the transmission system operator and the participant of the Exchange, regarding the balancing of the natural gas volume delivered to the transmission system and collected from the transmission system.
+Balance conditions shall mean the provisions stipulated by the natural gas transmission services contract or balancing contract between the Transmission system operator and the Participant, regarding the balancing of the natural gas volume delivered to the transmission system and withdrawn from the transmission system.

 A bank guarantee shall mean an instrument by which a bank unconditionally undertakes to pay to the guarantee beneficiary the specific sum of money on the first demand guarantee.